-Vinit Mahajan MD, PhD, associate professor and vice chair for ophthalmology research at Stanford, had the privilege of helping mentor these high school juniors from Northern and Central California.
+Vinit Mahajan MD, PhD, professor and vice chair for ophthalmology research at Stanford, had the privilege of helping mentor these high school juniors from Northern and Central California.

 Over zoom, Mahajan spoke on “Molecular surgery for eye disease."
 He explained how ophthalmologists are combining their surgical abilities with molecular biology to care for patients.
 The topics included human gene therapy and proteomics for biomarker discovery.

 Mahajan said, “As a member of Stanford Ophthalmology’s Diversity, Equity, & Inclusion team, I am acutely aware of how important it is to actively recruit and support diverse groups of people to break down barriers, build strong academic programs, and reach marginalized communities.
 These are very bright students, and I don’t want to miss out on recruiting them into our field.
 SMYSP is making great strides in giving youth from underserved communities opportunities to learn about medical sciences that could be life changing.”

 Mahajan said, “If these kids go on to careers in medicine and health science, they can be a bridge to their communities, which could positively impact patient care as well as basic science research.
 COVID has highlighted economic and racial disparities in medicine.
 It is the next generation of physicians and scientists that will have the biggest impact on equity in health.”

 SMYSP research projects highlight these disparities.
 Some topics included addressing racial inequities in COVID-19 health outcomes, examining low birth outcomes for African American mothers, and combatting language barriers in hospital settings.